-Although we’ve entered Sao Joao, it was still another 2km to our accommodation, Residencial Solar Sao Joao.
-It was great walking into our double bed room with a beautiful view over the central rotunda Praca Luis Ribeiro.
+Although we reached Sao Joao, it was still another 2km to our accommodation, Residencial Solar Sao Joao.
+It was great to eventually walked into our double bed room with a beautiful view over the central rotunda Praca Luis Ribeiro.

 Residencial Solar Sao Joao